ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 There is an intriguing photo in "Around Caroline" by Patricia A. Brhel that shows a woman minding a general store, with no indication which general store in Caroline it is:

 {{% fig "emily/around-caroline-p85" "800" /%}}
-{{% fig "emily/around-caroline-cropped-p85" "800" /%}}
+{{% fig "emily/around-caroline-cropped-p85" "350" /%}}

 My sense is that this is probably not Emily, but obviously this needs to be investigated further.
-Barbara Kone believes that this photo did not come from the Caroline History Room, and multiple attempts to contact Patricia Brhel have been unsuccessful.
+Barbara Kone believes that this photo did not come from the Caroline History Room.
+I have contacted Patricia Brhel who is checking her notes for information on this photo, and she suggests that is it likely a store in Speedsville or Caroline Center.

-I believe there is ample contextual evidence to suggest that Emily was a member of the Ladies Aid Society and also involved in some capacity with the Red Cross, although I don't believe I have direct evidence of these.

 I believe that the reference to "Bertha Mills" in the 1914 American Agriculturist Farm Directory shown below is in fact a misprinted reference to Emily.
 I have yet found no evidence of a Bertha Mills in Brookton at that time, and everything but the reference to the road on the map in that volume fits Emily.
 As for the map reference, consider that the same road reference is given for Dr. Lockwood and Frank Mulks, Emily's neighbors on what is now Brooktondale Road, and who are listed on the same page: